ROCm/ROCmValidationSuite/docs/install/installation.rst

 * the source code base

-* a pre-built package
+* a prebuilt package

 Building from source code
 ---------------------------

 RVS is an open-source solution.
-You can find the source code and related documentation in the `RVS GitHub repository <https://github.com/ROCm/ROCmValidationSuite>`_.
+For more details, refer to the `ROCm Validation Suite GitHub repository. <https://github.com/ROCm/ROCmValidationSuite>`_

 Package manager installation